Bearer/bearer-rules/CONTRIBUTING.md

   - a testdata folder containing a `main.java` file
   - a `test.js` file to run the test

+  NB: you can run `npm run generate_rule -- --help` for more options

 2. Follow the guide [here](https://docs.bearer.com/guides/custom-rule/) to complete the rule
+3. Run the tests `npm test tests/<path-to-test>`
-3. Run the linter/validator to check your rule passes
+4. Run the linter/validator to check your rule passes

 ```bash
   ./scripts/lint.sh
   ./scripts/validate.sh
 ```

-4. Make a pull request containing all of the above
+5. Make a pull request containing all of the above

 ## Have questions?